Mold Testing Recommendations

 Depends.
 When a lot of water penetration is observed at finished basements, for example, the buyer can be certain that more than typical mold spores will be found in a test.
 If a buyer is already budgeting for repairs/renovations than that buyer may consider NOT doing the mold test until AFTER the renovations.
 In some cases when a buyer is unsure whether or not renovations/repairs are needed the buyer may opt to do a mold test anyways to verify the extent of the air quality issues.

-Should a mold test always be ordered with a Home Inspection?
+Should a mold test always be interpreted in relation to a Home Inspection?

 Yes, the reliability of the mold test results can be affected by many factors and mold test results are best put into context by a Home Inspector.